cseligman.com

 (Mars Exploration Rover Mission, JPL, NASA, apod040105)

-Bright soil uncovered by the Spirit rover while trundling across the Martian landscape contains a high proportion of iron sulfates and other salts, probably created by the evaporation of mineral-rich waters, at some time in the past.
+Bright soil uncovered by the Spirit rover while trundling across the Martian landscape contains a high proportion of iron sulfates and other salts, probably created by the evaporation of mineral-rich waters at some time in the past.
 This is one of many lines of evidence confirming the one-time presence of water on Mars.
-Unfortunately, there is no way to determine from present evidence whether water was present for long periods of time, or only as a result of hot springs associated with volcanic activity; and in any event, water cannot have been present in any significant amounts at most places on Mars at any time in the last 4 billion years, or the numerous ancient craters on the southern half of the planet would have been completely worn away, or at least show extensive signs of weathering and erosion.
-Still, the presence of water in any form, at any time, encourages those hoping to find (probably microscopic) fossil lifeforms.
+Unfortunately, there is no way to determine from present evidence whether water was present at this location for long periods of time, or only as a result of hot springs associated with volcanic activity; and in any event water cannot have been present in any significant amounts at most places on Mars at any time in the last 4 billion years, or the numerous ancient craters on the southern half of the planet would have been completely worn away, or at least show extensive signs of weathering and erosion.
+Still, the presence of water in any form at any time encourages those hoping to find (probably microscopic) fossil lifeforms.
+(Along those lines, exploration of the region near Mount Sharp by the Curiosity rover has confirmed the presence of a relatively long-lived lake partially filling the crater containing that peak, though again, we are talking about times well over 3 and perhaps closer to 4 billion years ago.)
 (Mars Exploration Rover Mission, Cornell, JPL, NASA, apod060406)

 Unusually pitted boulders litter this Martian hillside.
-The surface of the boulders is so similar to similar pits, or vesicles, in gas-rich volcanic rocks on the Earth, that there is little doubt that the boulders were ejected from a volcano, at some time in the past.
+The surface of the boulders is so similar to similar pits or vesicles in gas-rich volcanic rocks on the Earth that there is little doubt that the boulders were ejected from a volcano at some time in the past.
 The large boulder close to bottom center is a little less than a foot and a half high, and was about six yards from the Spirit Rover when this image was taken, on April 13, 2006.
-As is true of most of the Mars, wind-blown sand covers most of the surface, and fine dust colors the sky.
+(The boulder of course remains in the same place no matter the date, but as the rover moved around, its distance from the boulder changed.)
+As is true of most of Mars, wind-blown sand covers most of the surface, and fine dust colors the sky.
 (Mars Exploration Rover Mission, Cornell, JPL, NASA, apod060515)

-On the other side of Mars, the Opportunity rover had this view looking away from Victoria Crater, shortly after arriving there, in October 2006.
-In this exaggerated color image, a sea of gently undulating sand lies beneath a sky filled with wispy clouds.
-Depending upon the temperature at the clouds' altitude, they can be composed of either water ice, or carbon dioxide (dry) ice.
+On the other side of Mars the Opportunity rover had this view looking away from Victoria Crater shortly after arriving there in October 2006.
+In this exaggerated color image a sea of gently undulating sand lies beneath a sky filled with wispy clouds.
+Depending upon the temperature at the clouds' altitude, they would be composed of either water ice or carbon dioxide (dry) ice.
 (Mars Exploration Rover Mission, Cornell, JPL, NASA, (Image processing: Michael Howard, Tayfun Öner and Damien Bouic for unmannedspaceflight.com), apod061017)